flotwig/cypress-log-to-output/README.md

 ## Recording Logs

-If you want to record the logs internally, you can use the `recordLog` option:
+If you want to record the logs internally, you can use the `recordLogs` option:

 ```js
 module.exports = (on, config) => {